 In an exploratory phase of creating art on the first day, I found myself picking up a piece of double-sided colour paper and gradually tearing it in a circular motion, watching it form a spiral reaching down towards the floor.
-At the middle I ripped out the last piece of paper and held it between my thumb and finger.
+In the middle, I ripped out the last piece of paper and held it between my thumb and finger.

 I looked at it but didn’t quite know what it might mean.
 I gathered up the square of paper and placed it back on the table.
-Now the sheet of paper presented as a vortex with a hole in the middle.
+Now the sheet of paper is presented as a vortex with a hole in the middle.
 I looked at it and, once again, wondered what to do with the tiny scrap of paper that I held.
-I decided to place it to one side of the 'vortex', as if it were coming out or just escaping it.
+I decided to place it on one side of the 'vortex' as if it were coming out or just escaping it.

 I thought nothing more of this spontaneous and rather pleasing creation and continued with the rest of the activities.